slyfox1186/imagemagick-optimize-jpg/README.md

 # Optimize all jpg files in the current working directory

-Just run the command below in the same folder as the jpg file(s)
+Just run the command below in the same folder as your jpg file(s)

 ```
-if exist optimize.bat del /q optimize.bat
 curl.exe https://raw.githubusercontent.com/slyfox1186/imagemagick-optimize-jpg/main/optimize.bat > optimize.bat
 call optimize.bat
 exit